From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 ✔ GoPro Hero10 for amazing pictures

-✔ Mosquito Repellent (eco friendly)
+✔ Mosquito Repellent (eco-friendly)

-✔ Sunscreen (eco friendly)
+✔ Sunscreen (eco-friendly)

-Cenotes rules for a responsible tourism
+Cenotes’ rules for responsible tourism

-As in every natural place, I always like to recommend following some commonsense rules in order to preserve the environment, which I am sure you know already, but a gentle reminder is never in excess.
+As in every natural place, I always like to recommend following some common-sense rules in order to preserve the environment, which I am sure you know already, but a gentle reminder is never in excess.

-🔴 don’t wear any sunscreen or repellent before bathing in the cenotes
+🔴 Don’t wear any sunscreen or repellent before bathing in the cenotes

-🔴 don’t do anything that can damage the environment
+🔴Don’t do anything that can damage the environment

-✅ ask permission from the Aluxes before entering.
+✅ Ask permission from the Aluxes before entering.
 They are the spiritual guardian of the place and they can get mischievous if they don’t feel respected.

 ✅ Enjoy!